Got coins? How to safely store and display your collection

 -

-- If you decide one day to sell all or part of your collection.
+- If you decide to sell all or any part of your collection.

 - For keeping track of how long you’ve had certain coins in storage and help you determine if/when those storage media need replacing.